 NIHR Portfolio adopted studies

-Barts Health NHS Trust has an arrangement with North Thames Clinical Research Network (NT CRN) to review (including costing & contract, Medical Exposure and Pharmacy reviews) all NIHR portfolio adopted studies and all non- NIHR portfolio commercially sponsored studies on behalf of Barts Health NHS Trust and confirm capacity & capability.
-If you are contacted to take part in a NIHR portfolio adopted study, please contact Research Governance Team: email@example.com copying North Thames CRN Study Support Service firstname.lastname@example.org.
+Barts Health has an arrangement with North Thames Clinical Research Network (NT CRN) to review (including costing & contract, Medical Exposure and Pharmacy reviews) all NIHR portfolio adopted studies and all non- NIHR portfolio commercially sponsored studies on behalf of Barts Health and confirm capacity & capability.
+If you are contacted to take part in an NIHR portfolio adopted study, please contact Research Governance Team: email@example.com copying North Thames CRN Study Support Service firstname.lastname@example.org.

-North Thames CRN works closely with JRMO and the site in reviewing feasibility of the study.
+North Thames CRN works closely with JRMO and the site to review feasibility for the study.
 They will: